idabaguspurwa/interactive-portfolio/README.md

 - 3D models and animations can be customized in respective page components
 - Add new 3D elements using React Three Fiber components
+- WebGL context management is handled automatically by `WebGLManager.jsx`
+- Error boundaries provide graceful fallbacks for 3D rendering issues

+### Favicon & Branding

+- Custom favicon in `public/favicon.svg` with data engineering theme
+- Update colors and design in the SVG file to match your brand
+- PWA manifest in `public/manifest.json` for mobile app-like experience

 ## 📁 Project Structure